tonyx28/gems/readme.md

 - Users can interact with gems using mouse clicks and mouse drag.
 - Score counter tracks points earned by player.
 - New Game button allows player to reset game.
-- AI has been implemented for autoplay.
+- Demo mode has been implemented for autoplay.
 It finds available moves then selects one at random to perform (see below).

 ```JavaScript
 this.board.findMoves();